 Quadratic nonlinear optical processes entailing the conversion of two photons at a fundamental energy into one photon with the sum energy are gaining a wide interest over the years.
 These processes obey strict parity rules in order to occur.
 For instance, they are forbidden in media possessing inversion symmetry like liquids.
 This rule can however be of a fundamental importance to investigate the special cases where inversion symmetry is broken by a small amount.
 Second harmonic generation, the degenerate processes of photon addition, can thus be used to investigate the bulk of liquid phases as well as liquid interfaces and smallscale aggregates, supramolecular assemblies and nanoparticles.
 Using second harmonic scattering, studies on the quadratic nonlinear optical response on a series of nanosystems, namely molecular aggregates and metallic nanoparticles have been performed over the last years with a special attention to the shape of the nanosystems.
 In particular, a competition between the shape defect contribution and the field multipole modes has been identified while the nonlinearity can be assumed to originate from the surface itself.
 Unfortunately, no perfect centrosymmetric shape can be achieved and it is difficult to disentangle surface defects from field multipoles.
 Recently, it has nevertheless been demonstrated how polarization resolved measurements could achieve this operation.
 To go further into this direction, we report here the second harmonic scattering response from micelles and metallic nanoparticles, both nanospheres and nanocubes.
 We discuss the polarization analysis and disentangle the contribution from the surface defects and the field multipoles.

 Received a PhD in molecular beam spectroscopy from the University of Lyon in 1988.
-After a postdoctoral research at the University of Edinburgh, he moved to the Ecole polytechnique fédérale de Lausanne where he is currently studying liquid/liquid interfaces by laser spectroscopic techniques, like surface second harmonic generation.
+After a postdoctoral research at the University of Edinburgh, he moved to the Ecole polytechnique fédérale de Lausanne where he studied liquid/liquid interfaces by laser spectroscopic techniques, like surface second harmonic generation.

 Photonics / Microelectronics Convergence in Telecommunications